How Can You Recover From A Google Algorithm Update?

 If your loss is steady and follows the same daily and weekly patterns as before but diminished by a regular percentage, it is almost certainly the result of an algorithm update.

-It is because Google has decided to downgrade the value of your site.
-But rarely is it a penalty.
+This is because Google has decided to downgrade your site’s value.
+But it is rarely a penalty.

 Things to check